Rex23/SampleCodes/sample_codes_C++/README.md

 ├── IGA               # Source codes for the 'IGA' project I developed using my spare time by using Microsoft Visual Studio.
 The code generates B splines using Cox-de Boor algorithm.

 ├── Algorithms        # Sample source codes for solving data structure and algorithm problems.

-├── exe               # Temporary executables

 └── README.md